TikTok may still be a bit of an unknown for many—but TikTok marketing could be a crucial part of your 2020 social media marketing strategy.

-TikTok is largely used by people between the age of 16 and 24.
-This age group makes up 41% of the total user-base.
+TikTok is most popular with people between the age of 16 and 24, which makes up 41% of the total user-base.
 Unfortunately, the social network hasn’t released much additional info beyond this, though it’s safe to assume 24-30 makes up another large part of its audience.

 Here's how to market on TikTok